Fennene/CYF-Tools/README.md

 # CYF-Tools
-The tools for Create Your Firsk
+The tools for Create Your Frisk